timkley/dotfiles/README.md

 xcode-select --install
 ```

+Now, make sure that Terminal has Full Disk Access: Open System Preferences, go to Security & Privacy, click on the Privacy tab, and add Terminal to the Full Disk Access list.
+Unless you do this, the installation of some apps will likely fail.

-After the installation finished, clone the repository and run the `bootstrap` script:
+Now clone the repository and run the `bootstrap` script:

 ```shell
 cd ~